Meg looked up from her tea with disdain. “Why the heck would you possibly need three bathing suits?” she asked.

 “Yea, well, you probably won’t be,” Meg snapped.
 “Take two swimsuits, MAX, you little pack rat!”

-I glowered as I plopped the red bikini into the Leave-With-My-Bro-in-the-U.S. pile, but Meg was right: I thought I had packed light, but the half hour schlep through SFO Airport taught me I needed to go even lighter.
 With wonderful Meg’s wise insights (and rockin’ insults) I eliminated nearly a fourth of my overpacking (!!!), including scissoring out half my travel book (regarding Malaysia and the Philippines, since I ain’t goin’ there), and chucking a giant flowered skirt and five tank tops that look exactly the same.
 The resulting puffy blue bag is now more of a buddy and less of a giant obese beast clawing my waist with arms of lead.

-According to my sweet friend Marleny, everyone needs both “Yes” friends and “No” friends.
-“Yes” friends are the ones who embrace all your ridiculous ideas and buoy you through them with their positivity and encouragement.
-“I want to marry L’il Wayne!” you say.
 “GREAT!” the “Yes” Friend responds.
 “Let’s find out where he lives and buy you a good push-up bra!”
 The “No” friend, on the other hand, is necessary so you don’t die.
-“I want to have unprotected sex with L’il Wayne!” you declare.
+“I want to have unprotected intimate relations with Li’l Wayne!” you declare.
 “You are an idiot,” the “No” friend responds.
-We love them both
+We love them both :)

 “Which kind of friend am I?”
 Meg asked me, after I told her this theory.
 I laughed uproariously then gave her a giant hug.
 Thanks to her, I may smell really bad over the next 8 months, but I won’t have a broken back by September.